Some are concerned that audit shows top Metro managers may be blocking reforms

 Metro’s rail control center a ‘toxic workplace’ where procedures put riders at risk, safety report says

-The audit found that the environment at the Rail Operations Control Center, the transit system’s nerve center, “includes distractions, fear, threats and conflicting instructions that prevent overworked and undertrained controllers from fully and properly carrying out their duties.
+The audit found that the environment at the Rail Operations Control Center (ROCC), the transit system’s nerve center, “includes distractions, fear, threats and conflicting instructions that prevent overworked and undertrained controllers from fully and properly carrying out their duties.
 These serious safety concerns create a variety of safety risks for everyone who depends on Metrorail.”

 The audit also cited “unprofessional behavior such as attempts to manipulate safety event investigations,” and pointed to a toxic culture with racial and sexual comments and harassment, all resulting in “unacceptable safety risks.”